lorenzo-lepore/nutrimate/README.md

 The `--disable-web-security` flag is needed to avoid CORS related errors.

-On Android, simply install and run the apk.
+On Android, simply run the installed app.

 ## Copyright
 Copyright © 2024 NutriMate.
 All rights reserved.